crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 #### Software analyzers

-While a protocol analyzer is a tool for analyzing communications protocols, analyzing the software itself requires a different toolkit.

 * Protocol analyzers like Wireshark and tcpdump are used to understand the "**conversation**" between different components.
 They answer: "What data is being sent, in what order, and in what format?"
 * Understanding the "**brain**" having the conversation—the software itself—requires a different set of tools to take the software apart and examine its internals.